 War is Groovy

 Lando’s striking style is in stark contrast to that of David Teymur.
-Teymur likes to bite down and throw powerful, linear muay thai combinations.
+Teymur likes to bite down and throw powerful, linear Dutch combinations.
 He breaks his opponents with pace and technical ferocity.
 Vannata, on the other hand, is abstract, his unorthodox movements often chain together in a mesmerizing dance.
 For a few minutes, Teymur seemed perplexed.